Factoring in Your Child’s Best Interest for Custody Arrangements

 man with child

 Illinois courts make their decisions on child custody based on relevant laws, statutes, and case law, but mostly, they look at what they deem to be in the best interest of the child.
-Follow along to find out what factors determine the child’s best interest and how a knowledgeable Tazewell County child custody lawyer at Butler, Giraudo & Meister, P.C. can help you protect this.
+Follow along to find out what factors determine the child’s best interest and how a knowledgeable Peoria County child custody lawyer at Butler, Giraudo & Meister, P.C. can help you protect this.

 Physical vs. Legal Custody